Stewart's Corral

 Click to enlarge

 Notice the units are both in mW/m² now, and the Max of 0.015 is a bit higher than February, because I am holding the antenna at a different angle.
 Is this vertical or horizontal polarity??
-Wierd angle.
+Actually, a bit of both.

 Anyways, this combination of meter and antenna does boost the sensitivity, and turn this into a decent detector.
 By panning side to side, I was able to verify the primary signal comes from the North, (and also down toward the rocks, again), but aim away from North, and the signal strength goes down to the floor at 0.001